DavidJFelix/gojo-dojo/README.md

 - Clone this git repo locally.
 - Setup a GOPATH
+- Make sure it compiles
+- Find and fix the fixmes
-- Run the tests
+- Follow the dojo directions...
+IDK?
-- When your tests pass, increment the test version

 # Hints